cefriel/mapping-template/README.md

 If `-url` and `-id` options are set a remote database/repository is used for queries and the `-i`  option is ignored.
 If they are not set the `-i` option is mandatory.
 Assumptions to use a remote database/repository are: (i) it is up and running, and (ii) data are already in there.

+### Evaluation

+A preliminary evaluation of the tool is available in the repository [mapping-template-eval](https://github.com/cefriel/mapping-template-eval).

 ### Commercial Support

 If you need commercial support for the `mapping-template` contact us at [chimera-dev@cefriel.com](mailto:chimera-dev@cefriel.com).